-What I love about the 11 that you can capture more of the environments.
+What I love about it is that you can capture more of the environment.

-Because of the 2.8, as I said, you can really get some nice depth to the image.
+Because of the 2.8, as I said, you can really get some excellent depth to the image.

-The 2.8 is great if you want to shoot natural pictures because it helps to let in a bit more light, nice life backgrounds.
+The 2.8 is great if you want to shoot realistic pictures because it helps to let in a bit more light, nice life backgrounds.

-I would recommend this; if you’re really more into big events and want to get in crowds, you need the level.
+I would recommend this; you need the level if you’re really more into big events and want to get in crowds.

 It’s a great, great body and event lens.